| |

 Vacuum therapy involves the use of an external vacuum device, and one or more tension rings.
 This therapy is purported to be effective for over 90% of the men who use it.
 In fact, most can technically master its use in one day, and can use it to maintain erections for up to 30 minutes, even after ejaculation and/or orgasm.

 Side effects, include petechiae (reddish, pinpoint-size dots) and ecchymoses (bruising).
 These conditions are not painful or serious and generally occur only during an initial learning period.
 Penile temperature may decrease 1-2 degrees during use.
-Vacuum devices are generally favoured by elderly patients with erectile dysfunction (ED, E.D.).
+Vacuum devices are generally favoured by elderly patients with erectile dysfunction.

 The need for the use of injections has declined enormously since the advent of orally effective drugs like Viagra for ED.
 Papaverine, phentolamine, prostaglandin E1, and combinations of these drugs may be self-injected into the penis with a fine, small gauge hypodermic needle.
 Men must first be taught the procedure in the physician's office.
 These drugs produce erections of good quality for about 75-85% of patients who select this option.
 Some patients combine this method with the use of an external vacuum device.
 Not too many injections are used nowadays.